bcgov/nr-rec-resources/docs/postgresql.md

 select * from rst.my_table_history;
 ```

-> [!CAUTION] > `setup_temporal_table` sets up a table for history tracking at
+### Important

-> that point in time.
-If you add or change a column you will have to manually
+> `setup_temporal_table` sets up a table for history tracking at that point in
-> update the history table as well.
-If you add a column and forget to add it to
+> time.
+If you add or change a column you will have to manually update the
-> the history table then it won't be tracked.
+> history table as well.
+If you add a column and forget to add it to the history

-> [!NOTE] Useful information that users should know, even when skimming content.
+> table then it won't be tracked.